logo

 Select Schools in Connecticut with Radiology Technologist Degree Programs

-Capital Community College (CCC) awards the Associate of Science (AS) in Radiologic Technology to students who successfully complete the two-year program.
+Connecticut State Community College (CT State) awards the Associate of Science (AS) in Radiography to students who successfully complete the two-year program.
+The program is available on CT State’s Capital, Gateway, Manchester, Middlesex, and Naugatuck Valley campuses.
 Students must follow a predetermined course of study, taking courses in sequence.
 Clinical rotations begin in the first semester and include rotations during winter break in each fall semester.
 A limited number of evening clinical rotations are available.
-Radiologic technology courses cover Anatomy and Physiology; Radiobiology and Protection; and Radiographic Seminar.
 Graduates of the program will be eligible to take the American Registry of Radiologic Technologists (ARRT) certification exam.
-Admission into the program is based on the completion of prerequisite coursework, GPA in any radiologic technology classes already taken, and scores on the Test of Essential Academic Skills (TEAS) exam.
+Admission to the program is based on the completion of prerequisite coursework, GPA, and scores on the Test of Essential Academic Skills (TEAS) exam.
+CT State also offers a Radiography Certificate with options in Magnetic Resonance Imaging (MRI), Computed Tomography (CT), and Mammography.

 University of Hartford